AkiPoh/DEV-KATKE/.github/pull_request_template.md

 <!-- Checked checklist item looks like this: "[x]" -->

 - [ ] I understand that this project (https://github.com/KATKE-GROUP/KATKE) is licensed under the Apache 2.0 license
-- [ ] I in good faith have read through and understood the full Apache 2.0 license
+- [ ] I have read through and understood the full Apache 2.0 license
-- [ ] I have reviewed the checklist to have been filled correctly before submitting this pull request
+- [ ] I have carefully completed and reviewed this checklist before submitting this pull request